Home » Business Email Signature File Best Practices

 Hey, everyone has the right to an opinion.
 One of the great things about the online environment is the free exchange of information and ideas.

-I’ve seen many a witty quote in emails.
-However, intentionally having a quote you know is very controversial or offensive has no place in a business email.
+I’ve seen many witty quotes in emails.
+However, intentionally including a quote you know is controversial or offensive has no place in a business email.

 DON’T throw in any sales-pitchy type hype.

-Credibility online is tough to attain and keep up without undermining your efforts.
-Refraining from overzealous sales hype that ends in multiple exclamation marks.
-This will help you to be perceived as a seasoned professional.
+Credibility online is tough to attain and maintain without undermining your efforts.
+Refrain from overzealous sales hype that ends in multiple exclamation marks.
+This will help you be perceived as a seasoned professional.

 A short and sweet comment about your product or service is enough.
 Let your website do the selling for you.